dymmond/asyncmq/docs/en/docs/learn/performance-tuning-and-benchmarks.md

 Welcome to the deep-dive where we squeeze every last drop of performance out of AsyncMQ because milliseconds matter, and bragging rights at benchmark time are essential. 🏎️💨

-In this chapter you’ll learn how to:
+In this chapter you'll learn how to:
 1. Measure baseline performance with realistic workloads.
 2. Tune worker concurrency and rate limits.
 3. Optimize delayed-job scanning and cron scheduling.